 I guess the early thinking on this subject was designed for those in agriculture.
 With days stretching out to longer time periods of daylight, they would make use of the extra hour to sow, harvest and reap.
 Now most of them get up with the cows, which will be an hour earlier.
 The cows can’t change their time to be milked, but farmers will need to get up earlier to take care of that chore.
 Have we become slaves to time?
 Maybe so.
 Maybe this is just another government attempt to keep us focused on the mid-term election.
 Like we really need to watch another political ad, right?

 Well, here it is, 8:30 AM and the sun has apparently risen.
 By 4 PM the sky will turn dark, and I’ll feel like crawling back in to bed, but we can’t miss the football games.
 That’s a whole other post.

-So we will complain about the change of time for the second time this year.
-We will take at least a week of getting used to.
+So, we’ll complain about the change of time again.
+We’ll take at least a week of getting used to the change.
 Our minds tell us one thing, but the clock on the wall holds a completely different story.
-We will scoff at the first person who came up with this antiquated idea.
-We will accept it and live with it.
+We’ll scoff at the first person who came up with this antiquated idea.
+We’ll accept it and live with it.
 Something like sheep staying with the herd.
 Baaaaaa!